AokiOfficial/Aoki/README.md

 I initially wrote this in CommonJS, but many and many and many problems arised about incompatibility, most of them came from Workers.
 Therefore I changed to ESModule.

-It took me about a week just to understand the logic in writing Workers-compatible Discord bot, and without the beauty core of [slash-create](https://github.com/Snazzah/slash-create) and Discord official documentation on [receiving and responding to interactions](https://discord.com/developers/docs/interactions/receiving-and-responding), this wouldn't even be possible.
+It took me about a week just to understand the logic in writing Workers-compatible Discord app, and without the beauty core of [slash-create](https://github.com/Snazzah/slash-create) and Discord official documentation on [receiving and responding to interactions](https://discord.com/developers/docs/interactions/receiving-and-responding), this wouldn't even be possible.

+Setup procedures and extra information are in the [wiki page](https://github.com/NekoOfficial/Neko.cf/wiki), take a look there.

 ---

 ## About the code & license

-I don't expect the code to be readable or clean, a lot of logic stays behind an util function in one single settings file.
+I don't expect the code to be readable or clean, a lot of logic stays behind an util function in [Utilities.js](/src/struct/Utilities.js).
 To ease out the process of maintaining and reading, I put comments on every functions in there.

 License, [GPL-3.0 license](/LICENSE), read that file.
 I don't have any other requirements, this is a learning project pushed to production.
 A lot of secret keys are missing though, you should go find out what are those if you want to self-host.

----

-## Setup
-Take a look at the [wiki page](https://github.com/NekoOfficial/Neko.cf/wiki).
-It has been moved there.

 ---
 ## Database